What should you look out for at the Eurovision 2019 final, when should you go to the toilet, and which country has the best lyrics? Scott Bryan investigates…

 Entry: Chameleon by Michela

-When I looked at my notes long after I watched this being performed in the semi-finals, I realised that under the country of Malta I had failed to write anything down.
+When I looked at my notes long after watching this being performed in the semi-finals, I realised that under the country of Malta I had failed to write anything down.

 Great start.